SpongePowered/SpongeDocs/source/about/faq.rst

 -----------------------------------------------------

 Sponge can't be used to create new blocks, textures, mobs on the clientside or any other content which would need clientside modifications.
-The SpongeAPI wont support sending mods or plugins to the client for now due to security concerns.
+SpongeAPI wont support sending mods or plugins to the client for now due to security concerns.
 However you can make use of the ForgeAPI for clients and create Sponge plugins for the serverside.
 It is even possible to use Sponge on the client-side, but for several tasks mods are still required.

 I'm a Bukkit Plugin Developer!
 Why Can't Sponge Use Bukkit's API?
 -----------------------------------------------------------------

 Bukkit’s API contains code licensed under the GPL.
-This is a large reason why Bukkit met its demise in September 2014; by moving forward with a new API licensed under the MIT license, we can avoid some of the problems that fell upon Bukkit.
+This is a large reason why Bukkit met its demise in September 2014;
+by moving forward with a new API licensed under the MIT license, we can avoid some of the problems that fell upon Bukkit.
 While this does not free us from Mojang’s control, as their code is proprietary, it is our belief that Mojang supports modding and will continue to do so.